Aya-Ebrahim-Elbehiry/grad-project-cicd-nodejs-app/README.md

 -username of instance to ssh

-Here the credentials created

 ## Let’s create slave

-## Build pipeline that pull docker file from git then build the image of the application then push it to dockerhub then deploy the application
+## Build pipeline that pull docker file from git then build the image of the application then push it to gcr then deploy the application